iommirocks/iommi/docs/howto.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Form.choice_queryset` defaults to using the registered name field to search.
-See :doc:`registration` for how to register one.
+See :doc:`registrations` for how to register one.
 If present it will default
 to a model field `name`.
 You can override which attributes it uses for
 searching by specifing `extra__create_q_from_value`: